Pontoons and Saltwater: 8 Salient Tips to Save You From Salinity

 7. Give it a freshwater cleanse

-If you're trailering the pontoon from salt water often, consider rubber trailer bunk glides (check price on Amazon) instead of carpet for your bunks.
+If you frequently trailer the pontoon through salt water, consider rubber trailer bunk glides (check price on Amazon) instead of carpet for your bunks.

-Read over this post on deciding on a pontoon boat trailer to get a better idea of the additional things you should consider for submersion in salt water, such as aluminum versus galvanized steel frames.
+Read over this post on deciding on a pontoon boat trailer to better understand the additional things you should consider for submersion in salt water, such as aluminum versus galvanized steel frames.

-For a great collection of vinyl flooring, take a look at Infinity Fabrics (check price on Amazon).
+For a great vinyl flooring collection, check out Infinity Fabrics (check price on Amazon).

 After your boat is nice and dry, glance over it to check for any areas of scratched or chipped paint where metal is showing through.

 You'll want to repair these areas and apply a paint touch-up.
-I'd even use Corrosion-X lubricant on the engine as well.
+I'd even use Corrosion-X lubricant on the engine.

 8. Install a saltwater trolling motor (and mount)